What is the Sir Colin Spedding Award?

 How do I nominate someone?

 To submit a nomination please write, in no more than 100 words, why you believe your chosen candidate should be considered for the award.
-Nominations for 2019 close on 31 July 2018.
+Nominations for 2019 closed on 31 July 2018 and will next open following the 27th National Equine Forum on Thursday 7th March 2019.

 The NEF Award Committee will produce a shortlist of nominations, from which the winner will be selected.
 The winner, together with the shortlisted nominees, will be invited to attend the next National Equine Forum, where the Award will be formally presented.